joshfreeman00/GymFit/README.md

 ## Testing
 ### Bugs
-* A display property with the value 'inline-block' (ln 27 col 5) was conflicting with the float property, this was fixed by deleting the display property and the corresponding value
+* A display property with the value 'inline-block' (ln 27 col 5) was conflicting with the float property, this was fixed by deleting the display property and the corresponding value.

+### Unfixed bugs
+* The hero image on the home page has been cut off at the top.

 ## Acknowledgements